arc53/DocsGPT/README.md

 (check out [`application/core/settings.py`](application/core/settings.py) if you want to see more config options.)

 2. (optional) Create a Python virtual environment:
-   You can follow the [Python official documentation](https://docs.python.org/3/tutorial/venv.html) for virtual environments.
+   You can refer  to   the [Python official documentation](https://docs.python.org/3/tutorial/venv.html) for guidance on setting up virtual environments.

 a) On Mac OS and Linux